Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "Go sleep, Cousin.
 We’ll fuck ‘em up."

 He didn’t even know who it was.
 All he saw, before the crash took him down into dizzy unconsciousness was his team’s medical monitors.
-All amber... red…
+All amber... red...

 ...but all alive.